 Welcome to our class webpage where you can find out about our amazing learning journey.
 You will find information about our activities, examples of our work and comments from us!
 Please visit often as we will endeavour to update our page regularly.

-PE days this term are: Monday - indoor
+PE days this term are: Monday - outdoor

 We have our own Cherry class email!
 If you wish to contact us, please do so with the secure form below- we will be checking it regularly.
 We welcome your comments and suggestions.
-It is also useful if you have any (non-urgent) comments or messages to get to Mr. Jelf!
+It is also useful if you have any (non-urgent) comments or messages to get to Mr Poulson!

-Our enquiry in Term 2 is based on the book Wonder by R. J. Palacio.
+During Term 2, we will be using the inspiring text ‘Wonder’ by R. J. Palacio as a stimulus for our writing.
 This is a story about a young boy, August, who has Treacher Collins Syndrome.
 The plot takes us through his very first days at school and we learn how he is treated by others just because of the way he looks.
 We will go on a journey with August and discover the emotional roller-coaster that he takes as he steps into school life.
-Throughout the term, we will be using the text as a stimulus for our writing and will also be learning about genetics and how this effects the makeup of us

 Our enquiry: How were the people of Britain affected by the First World War?